Enrique Barzola: Background

 Barzola was born in Lima, Peru.
 He was graphic designer and studied architecture in college briefly prior to fighting professionally in MMA.

 Barzola was a wrestler and never thought that he would become a professional fighter, due to money being scarce to pay for MMA lessons.
 He has enjoyed mixed martial arts from a young age, watching Cain Velasquez and Fedor Emelianenko on YouTube.
 He transitioned from wrestling to mixed martial arts when he was 22.
 After six months of training, he announced that he would one day fight in UFC where he was laughed at by his gym mates, and four years later he became the winner of “The Ultimate Fighter: Latin America 2".

 Mixed martial arts career

 Early career

 Barzola began his professional mixed martial arts career in 2012.

 While on the regional circuit in South America, he competed primarily in his home country of Peru.
 He amassed a record of 10-2-1 prior joining UFC.

 The Ultimate Fighter: Latin America 2

-Barzola was selected as one of the cast members for The Ultimate Fighter: Latin America 2, UFC The Ultimate Fighter TV series, under Team Efrain Escudero in April 2015.
+Barzola was selected as one of the cast members for The Ultimate Fighter: Latin America 2, UFC The Ultimate Fighter TV series, under Team Efraín Escudero in April 2015.

 In the elimination round, Barzola defeated the Chilean Jonathan Ortega by unanimous decision.
 Barzola next faced Paraguayan Cesar Arzamendia in the semifinals and won by submission in round one.
 He moved on to face Horacio Gultierrez in the finals at UFC Fight Night: Magny vs. Gastelum.